 4. Alexa, start 7 minute workout.

-The results offer simple exercises like jumping jacks and sit ups, but maybe this Echo command will get you moving — or your kids — especially as we’re all stuck inside this winter.
+The results offer simple exercises like jumping jacks and sit ups, but maybe this Amazon Echo command will get you moving — or your kids — especially if you tend to get stuck indoors during the winter months.

 5. Alexa, play NPR.

-I love how easy it is to catch up on the news in the morning, since Alexa plays streaming radio upon request.
+I love how easy it is to catch up on the news in the morning, since Alexa plays streaming radio on request.
+Just enable the NPR Alexa skill, NPR News Now for a quick catch-up on recent events, The Weather Channel, or possibly even your local news station.

 6. Alexa, what’s traffic like right now?

 7. Alexa, turn on my humidifier.
-Or bedroom light.
+Check the air quality.
+Or turn off my bedroom light.

-Alexa can connect to any WeMo Smart Switch enabled outlet, ecoBee smart thermostat, Ring Smart Video Doorbell, or similar smart home devices.
+Alexa can connect to any WeMo Smart Switch enabled outlet, ecoBee smart thermostat (above), Ring Smart Video Doorbell (keep an eye o those holiday deliveries outside your front door!), and similar smart home devices.
 Name it according to what’s plugged in there, and Alexa it will turn on and off for you.

-9. Alexa, I need a recipe for homemade mint chip ice cream.
+8. Alexa, I need a recipe for homemade mint chip ice cream.
+And add eggs to my grocery list.

-Alexa will provide measurement conversions (Alexa, how many cups are in a pint?) and even give you step-by-step recipes through AllRecipes.
-You can even tell her to set your Instant Pot Smart Cooker to a certain temperature for that Instant Pot Veggie Curry recipe you’ve been craving.
+Alexa will provide measurement conversions (Alexa, how many cups are in a pint?), add ingredients to your shopping list, and even give you step-by-step recipes for so many dishesusing the top-rated Recipe Keeper skill.
+Users love it for its ability to sync all your favorite recipes across multiple devices, and even sort them by category like chicken, cheese, vegetarian, breakfast.
+You also even tell Alexa to set your Instant Pot Smart Cooker to a certain temperature for that Instant Pot Veggie Curry recipe you’ve been craving.

 Ask her questions…but be sure you want to know the answers.

-Get special deals from Amazon, just for Alexa users.
+Find out the best Black Friday deals on Amazon and beyond–Target, Macy’s Best Buy and more.
 Just be sure that if you’ve turned Voice Purchasing off, you’ve got it turned back on if you want to shop.
+(And of course, we always hook you up with the best Black Friday deals here, too!)

 17. Alexa, reorder dog food.

-When you empty the last bit of dog food (or AAA batteries or bulk pack of paper towels), just shout out for Alexa to add it to your shopping cart on Amazon.
-In fact, you can add any purchase from your recent Prime shopping history, so no, your kids can’t order an Xbox without you knowing.
-But if they order a few more KN95 face masks in fun designs, maybe that’s not so bad.
+When you empty the last bit of dog food (or AAA batteries or bulk paper towels), just shout out for Alexa to add it to your shopping cart on Amazon.
+In fact, you can add any purchase from your recent Prime shopping history– so no, your kids can’t order a new PS4 without you knowing.

 18. Alexa, turn down the lights.